Charles Joseph Parke

 Charles Joseph Parke (4 December 1820 – 8 March 1893) was a High Sheriff of Dorset in 1869 and a Lord of the Manor of Sturminster Marshall.
-He was born at Ham Common in Surrey and was the son of Charles Parke and Letitia Parke nee Alcock whose brother was Thomas Alcock (MP).
+He was born at Ham Common in Surrey and was the son of Charles Parke and Letitia Parke née Alcock whose brother was Thomas Alcock (MP).
 In 1847 he married Ellen Mary Ethelston, daughter of the Rev Charles Wicksted Ethelston of Upplyme.
 Parke lived at Henbury, Dorset.

 Family

 They had five sons and four daughters: